 Employers are prohibited from discriminating against domestic workers due to age, race, creed, color, national origin, sexual orientation, gender identity or expression, military status, sex, disability, predisposing genetic characteristics, familial status, marital status, domestic violence victim status, favorably resolved arrest record, or because the individual has opposed any practices forbidden under the HRL or because the individual has filed a complaint.

 In some situations, the employee’s sex might be considered a bona fide occupational qualification.
 If something is a bona fide occupational qualification, it means it is essential to performing a job.
 For example, if an employment position requires personal care for an individual, including bathing, toileting, dressing or similar activities, an employer might be able to show that a hiring decision based on sex is necessary because of privacy concerns.

-For more information, visit NYSDHR’s website at https://dhr.ny.gov.
-If you believe you have been discriminated against, you may file a complaint with NYSDHR.
-To file a complaint download a complaint form from NYSDHR’s website.
-Completed complaints should be signed and returned by email, fax, mail or in person.
-You can also contact one of NYSDHR’s offices to obtain a complaint form and/or other assistance in filing a complaint.
+If you believe you have been discriminated against, you may file a complaint with DHR.
+The DHR complaint form is available online.
+You can also contact one of DHR’s offices to obtain a complaint form or other assistance in filing a complaint.